minhduy6899/code-challenge/src/problem3/problem3.md

 ## 1. Misuse of useMemo

-· Problem:
+#### Problem:

-o useMemo is used to memoize sortedBalances, but the function inside it is unnecessarily complex, containing filtering and sorting logic that could be simplified or moved elsewhere.
+useMemo is used to memoize sortedBalances, but the function inside it is unnecessarily complex, containing filtering and sorting logic that could be simplified or moved elsewhere.

-o Dependencies (balances, prices) may trigger unnecessary recomputations, especially when they do not change frequently.
+Dependencies (balances, prices) may trigger unnecessary recomputations, especially when they do not change frequently.

-· Solution:
+#### Solution:

-o Simplify the logic in useMemo or move the computation to a dedicated utility function or hook.
+Simplify the logic in useMemo or move the computation to a dedicated utility function or hook.
 Ensure dependencies are accurate.

 ---

 ## 2. Inefficient Sorting Logic

-· Problem:
+#### Problem:

-o Sorting and filtering are mixed, reducing readability and increasing complexity.
+Sorting and filtering are mixed, reducing readability and increasing complexity.

-o filter condition is flawed as it references lhsPriority, which is undefined.
+filter condition is flawed as it references lhsPriority, which is undefined.

-· Solution:
+#### Solution:

-o Separate filtering and sorting into distinct steps.
+Separate filtering and sorting into distinct steps.
 Correct the variable reference for priority calculation.

 ---

 ## 3. Hardcoded Priorities

-· Problem:
+#### Problem:

-o getPriority uses hardcoded values for priority mapping, making it difficult to maintain or extend.
+getPriority uses hardcoded values for priority mapping, making it difficult to maintain or extend.

-· Solution:
+#### Solution:

-o Use a mapping object or configuration file for blockchain priorities.
+Use a mapping object or configuration file for blockchain priorities.

 ---

 ## 4. Incorrect Type Usage

-· Problem:
+#### Problem:

-o WalletBalance is used inconsistently (e.g., missing blockchain in the interface).
+WalletBalance is used inconsistently (e.g., missing blockchain in the interface).

-o FormattedWalletBalance is not fully utilized where required.
+FormattedWalletBalance is not fully utilized where required.

-· Solution:
+#### Solution:

-o Update WalletBalance to include blockchain and use correct types consistently.
+Update WalletBalance to include blockchain and use correct types consistently.

 ---

 ## 5. Inefficient Mapping

-· Problem:
+#### Problem:

-o Both sortedBalances and formattedBalances loop over the same data but perform redundant operations.
+Both sortedBalances and formattedBalances loop over the same data but perform redundant operations.

-· Solution:
+#### Solution:

-o Combine these mappings into a single step.
+Combine these mappings into a single step.

 ---

 ## 6. Key Usage in React

-· Problem:
+#### Problem:

-o Using index as a key in rows can lead to rendering bugs when the list is reordered or modified.
+Using index as a key in rows can lead to rendering bugs when the list is reordered or modified.

-· Solution:
+#### Solution:

-o Use a unique identifier from the data (e.g., currency) as the key.
+Use a unique identifier from the data (e.g., currency) as the key.

 ---

 ## 7. Side Effects in Functional Components

-· Problem:
+#### Problem:

-o Potential reliance on prices and balances without ensuring their validity (e.g., null or undefined values).
+Potential reliance on prices and balances without ensuring their validity (e.g., null or undefined values).

-· Solution:
+#### Solution:

-o Validate data before processing or rendering.
+Validate data before processing or rendering.

 ---

 ## 8. Overuse of Props Spread

-· Problem:
+#### Problem:

-o Spreading props (...rest) into the root div without specifying allowed attributes can unintentionally add unwanted attributes.
+Spreading props (...rest) into the root div without specifying allowed attributes can unintentionally add unwanted attributes.

-· Solution:
+#### Solution:

-o Explicitly specify which props are passed to the root element.
+Explicitly specify which props are passed to the root element.

 ---

-### Refactored Code
+## Refactored Code

 ```
 interface WalletBalance {